kav-institute/ddmdn/README.md

 ```

 **6.)
 Connect to the container:**
-Connect with your preferred IDE or via terminal to the docker container and your ready to go.
-To run an evaluation or training see [Training](#training) and [Evaluation](#evaluation) sections below.
+Connect with your preferred IDE or via terminal to the Docker container, and you're ready to go.
+To run an evaluation or training, see [Training](#training) and [Evaluation](#evaluation) sections below.

 ```bash
 #--- ETH pretrained model test ---#